syncfusion-content/javascript-docs/js/Diagram/Page-Settings.md

 ## Boundary Constraints

  Diagram provides support to restrict/customize the interactive region, out of which the elements cannot be dragged, resized or rotated.
  `boundaryConstraints` property of page settings allows you to customize the interactable region.
-To explore the boundary constraints, refer boundary constraints.
+To explore the boundary constraints, refer refer [Boundary Constraints](/js/api/ejDiagram#members:boundaryConstraints "Boundary Constraints").

 The following code example illustrates how to define boundaryConstraints.